 The steel ribbon showed evidence of having been removed previously.
 Two clues were evidence of this.
 Clue #1) The screw that normally is used to anchor the speed change ribbon to the speed change drum was found on the link that joins the steel ribbon together into a loop, and one of the screws normally used on the link was found holding the ribbon to the drum.
 No problem here as the machine screw thread size is the same for these three screws.
 The difference is in screw head configuration.
 The link screws have a larger head diameter than does the drum screw.
 It would have worked as it was but now all three screws are in their correct assigned locations.

-Clue #2) there was a slight bend to the ribbon; a minor fold on the slack side of the ribbon.
+Clue #2) there was (and is) a slight bend to the ribbon; a minor fold on the slack side of the ribbon.

 Apart from the mild bend, The ribbon appears undamaged, which is good.
 It will operate normally.
 It is noteworthy to mention that It is easily possible to partially tear, break and bend this steel ribbon when mishandled.
 Usually this will happen while trying to disassemble or when trying to assemble and adjust.
 The trick to success with this part is to have a bladed screw driver that has a very close fit to the slot of the screws.
 This way the screws stay on the blade during assembly and the blade does not 'cam out' while tightening and loosening.
 I see lots of evidence to support this observation.
 As to the screws on this particular assembly, there is some minor evidence of miss-handling (cam-out burrs), but not nearly as bad as I have seen over the past several years.
 The evidence tells me that care was taken, yet this particular component truly has a learning curve to climb for those who would work on these players.